reactiveui/website/input/contribute/developer-experience/the-plan.md

 Title: The Plan (tm)
 Order: 100
 ---
 ReactiveUI is the father of the extremely popular ReactiveCocoa AKA "RAC" (and also by extension ReactiveSwift) which literaly transformed and changed the way iOS software development is done.
-Whilst Paul was working at GitHub, the team behind ReactiveCocoa (also GitHub employees) ported the concepts behind ReactiveUI to iOS via much beer and coffee  :-)
+Whilst Anaïs was working at GitHub, the team behind ReactiveCocoa (also GitHub employees) ported the concepts behind ReactiveUI to iOS via much beer and coffee  :-)

 * https://github.com/ReactiveCocoa/ReactiveCocoa (17,675 stars, 3,289 forks)
 * https://github.com/ReactiveCocoa/ReactiveSwift